sonocotta/esparagus-media-center/README.md

 #### Louder and Amped Esparagus NOPD

 The “hammer-style” solution I came up with is a new NOPD version of the Louder Esparagus that lets you use a barrel power jack to supply raw voltage directly.
 The catch?
-Standard 2mm pins can’t handle high currents, so I’ve gone with a 2.5mm pin instead — it’s a bit unusual but still common enough in the laptop world.
+Standard 2mm pins can’t handle high currents, so I’ve gone with a [barrel jack with thick middle pin](https://jlcpcb.com/partdetail/XUNPU-DC_044AA250/C720576) with a **2.5mm pin** — it’s a bit unusual but still common enough in the laptop world.
+Also, it is much more sturdy and resistant to desoldering.

 ![image](https://github.com/user-attachments/assets/59acba9e-b447-4724-a6a1-bf777f053787)